 Puppets are liminal objects.
 They are active bridges between the animate and inanimate worlds and as such they have transcended many fields of the humanities.
 "They have been powerful conservators of social values, but also political subversives" (Blumenthal, 2005).
 This particular in-between status of puppets infused them with a lasting cultural heritage.
 Eleven forms of puppetry are currently recognized by the UNESCO as intangible cultural heritage and there are numerous national collections of puppets and performative objects.
-They reflect that puppets remain cultural cornerstones - often banned by political and/or religious powers due to their subversive nature, at times highly personal, yet widely loved in different cultures (Bell, 1999).
-Puppets provide and shape cultural identity but they are also engineering feats capable of producing complex expressions through unique designs and operations.
+They reflect that puppets remain cultural cornerstones - often banned by political and/or religious powers due to their subversive nature.
+Puppets have proven to be at times highly personal, yet widely loved in different cultures (Bell, 1999).
+Puppets provide and shape cultural identity.
+But they are also engineering feats capable of producing complex expressions through unique designs and technical operations.

-Puppets as functional objects have been adapted in Computer Science in a range of fields, including HCI (see e.g. (Shiratori and Hodgins, 2008; Gupta, Jang and Ramani, 2014) and robotics (Martin et al., 2011).
+Puppets as functional objects have been adapted in Computer Science in a range of fields, including HCI (see e.g. (Shiratori and Hodgins, 2008; Gupta, Jang and Ramani, 2014)) and robotics (see e.g. (Martin et al., 2011)).
 More importantly for the project at hand, puppetry has been used in education, both within the digital domain (Marshall, Rogers and Scaife, 2004) and in non-digital context (Bernier and O'Hare, 2005).
-More recently, the making of puppets itself has been combined with STEM education (Peppler et al., 2014) as the role of crafting and traditional materials in tangible interaction design has become more prevalent (Rosner and K., 2012; Zoran and Buechley, 2012).
+Recently, the making of puppets itself has been combined with STEM education (Peppler et al., 2014).
+This responds to a growing role of crafting and traditional materials in tangible interaction design, where they have become more prevalent (Rosner and K., 2012; Zoran and Buechley, 2012).
 Puppetry's combination of a culturally rooted yet technologically complex art form stands at the crossroads of the physical and digital and offers a powerful entry point to design educational experiences that combine both worlds.
 This ability can serve as a cornerstone to address ownership in the puppet making process.